freeman-zhang/Plant-Waterer/README.md

 # Plant-Waterer

+This is a group project for the course Programming Fundamentals

-Code for my integrated circuit project
+This contains the code for the integrated circuit of our auto irrigation system.